Galerina: Phylogeny and current status

+Peripheral sections recognised by Smith & Singer (Inocyboides, Calyptrospora, Physocystis, Porospora) are defined by specialised microscopic characters; some taxa formerly placed in Porospora are now often referred to Phaeogalera.
+These groups remain incompletely sampled in molecular datasets and their precise placement continues to be refined.

 Identification

 The extreme toxicity of some Galerina species means that recognition of Galerina is of great importance to mushroom hunters who are seeking hallucinogenic Psilocybe mushrooms.
 Species like Galerina marginata may bear a superficial resemblance to Psilocybe cyanescens and other Psilocybe species, and has often been found growing amongst and around Psilocybe cyanescens and other Psilocybe species, making identification all the more confusing to the uninitiated.
 Galerina can be distinguished from psilocybin Psilocybe by the following characteristics: